TheHorusHawk/creative/content/100Bangers/100bangers.md

 1. King Crimson - 21st century schizoid man
 1. The Doors - The End
 1. Led Zeppelin - Dazed and Confused
-1. Frank Zappa - Cruisin for Burgers (Zappa in New York)
+1. Frank Zappa - Cruisin for Burgers (version: Zappa in New York)
 1. Colosseum - The Kettle
 1. Goldfrapp - Lovely Head
 1. Hallogallo - Neu!